-The Board will approve for sponsorship only those programs that are consistent with its philosophy and policies and with regulations established by the appropriate governing bodies, including the Maine Principals' Association (which refers to its regulations as "policies").
+The Board will approve for sponsorship only those programs that are consistent with its philosophy and policies and with regulations established by the appropriate governing bodies, including the Busline League and, where appropriate, the Maine Principals' Association (which refers to its regulations as "policies").
 Sponsorship does not mean that funding will be provided in whole or in part through the school unitDistrict's budget.
 Sponsorship is required even for activities that may be funded in full by booster organizations.